sous-chefs/openvpn/README.md

 }
 ```

 This cookbook also provides an 'up' script that runs when OpenVPN is started.
 This script is for setting up firewall rules and kernel networking parameters as needed for your environment.
 Modify to suit your needs, upload the cookbook and re-run chef on the openvpn server.
 For example, you'll probably want to enable IP forwarding (sample Linux setting is commented out).
-The attribute `node["openvpn"]["script_security"]` must be set to 2 or higher to use this otherwise openvpn server startup will fail.
+The attribute `node['openvpn']["script_security"]` must be set to 2 or higher to use this otherwise openvpn server startup will fail.

 Customizing Server Configuration